Redesigning the Soho House Membership Acquisition

 The challenge

 After COVID, Soho House needed to grow its member base fast.
 The application form was the only acquisition funnel and more than half of people who started it never reached the end.
+The original form was the first ever built for the product and hadn't been redesigned since launch.

 The structural problem: abandoners had never submitted anything, so they left no trace.
 No email, no session data, nothing to follow up with.
 We had measurable drop-off and no direct way to understand why.